fogfish/hash/README.md

 ### `fnv` - Fowler–Noll–Vo

 The FNV hash was designed for fast hash table and checksum use, not cryptography.
 The library implements both variants (FNV-1, FNV-1a) of original function and its improved version proposed by Bret Mulvey (FNV-1m) suitable for hashing in text processing applications.

 ```
 -spec fnv32(_) -> integer().
 -spec fnv32a(_) -> integer().
 -spec fnv32m(_) -> integer().
+-spec fnv128(_) -> integer().
+-spec fnv128a(_) -> integer().
 ```

 ### `seq` -  Additive Congruential Random Number (ACORN)